electricimp/Usb/docs/DriverDevelopmentGuide.md

 #### Interface Descriptor

-As it is described at driver selection section [match function](#matchdeviceobject-interfaces) of probed driver receives two objects: [USB.Device](#usbdevice-class) instance and array of interfaces exposed by this device.
+As it is described at driver selection section [match function](#matchdeviceobject-interfaces) of probed driver receives two objects: [USB.Device](#usbdevice-class) instance and an array of interfaces exposed by this device.
 Interface descriptor is a table with a set of fields:

 | Interface Key | Type | Description |